 Amanda was first introduced to LSD in the mid-1960s, at the height of the first wave of scientific research into psychedelics.
 Impressed by its capacity to initiate mystical states of consciousness and heighten creativity, she quickly recognised its transformative and therapeutic power.
 Inspired by her experiences, she began studying the mechanisms underlying the effects of psychedelic substances and dedicated herself to exploring ways of harnessing their potential to cure sickness and enhance wellbeing.

 In 1996, Amanda set up The Foundation to Further Consciousness, changing its name to the Beckley Foundation in 1998.
-She realised that cannabis and psychedelics could only be re-integrated into society by explaining their benefits in scientific terms.
-Through the Foundation, she set about using cutting-edge brain imaging technologies to examine the physiological and neurological changes underlying altered states of consciousness.
+She realised that the potential harms and benefits of cannabis and psychedelics could only be adequately assessed by developing a sound scientific understanding of their mechanisms of action.
+Through the Foundation, she set about using cutting-edge brain imaging technologies to examine the neurophysiological changes underlying altered states of consciousness.
 Her long-held aim is to further our understanding of consciousness and how changes in cerebral circulation and neuronal activity underlie the effects of various psychoactive substances, so that we can better harness their potential to improve the human condition.

 Having watched the development of the ‘War on Drugs’ with dismay, Amanda felt compelled to do whatever she could to draw attention to its devastating and unintended consequences.
 Bringing together a network of leading international scientists, politicians and drug policy analysts, she was among the first to begin creating a scientific evidence-base to help reform global drug policies, in order to better protect health, reduce harms and economic costs, and uphold human rights.
 From 1998, she initiated and hosted a series of eleven international seminars at the House of Lords, discussing key policy issues and drawing attention to the ignored topics of cannabis and psychedelics.
 These seminars, and the reports arising from them, were highly influential in changing attitudes among thinkers and policy-makers worldwide.